willijar/LENS/README.txt

     (e.g. Tcl or a domain specific language) for describing the particular simulation. |LISP| provides the full language and compiler environment at run-time so there is no need for this separation.
-The core model can be modified

-  * Users of a simulator will want to describe their problem in a way which matches their particular domain. |LISP| is an extensible language which is especially good for writing domain specific languages in.
+  * Users of a simulator will want to describe their problem in a way which matches their particular domain. |LISP| is an extensible language which is especially good for writing domain specific languages.

-  * |LISP| It enables introspection of all aspects of the simulated system while it is running without any additional programming.
+  * |LISP| enables introspection of all aspects of the simulated system while it is running without any additional programming.
 Most other simulators provide only limited introspection capabilities which have to be explicitly programmed in.

-  The architecture of LENS is inspired by the OMNET++ simulator framework written in C++.
+  The architecture of LENS is inspired by the OMNET++ simulator framework written in C++ however may aspects of that design become simpler when implemented in |LISP|.

-  attempt to develop a Network Simulator using good design principles and appropriate abstractions to make it easy to understand and extend and more suitable for educational use.

-  Lisp was chosen as a particularly suitable language for this task.
-Firstly Lisp can be used interactively allowing interactive use of simulations with full introspective capabilities of all aspects of the model - even while a simulation is are running.
-It is a particularly good language on which to overlay a problem domain specific language - something needed in a simulation environment.
-As a programming language it does not limit design choices and paradigms as many other languages do and so supports whatever abstractions best suit the problem space.

 .. |LENS| replace:: LENS